Man arrested after terrorizing Twin Peaks

 BATON ROUGE - Police arrested a man after he repeatedly yelled at patrons and employees at the Siegen Lane Twin Peaks Restaurant Saturday morning.

-According to EBRSO, 57-year-old James Dantoni threatened to "blow up the restaurant," according to arrest records.
+According to East Baton Rouge Sheriffs Office, 57-year-old James Dantoni threatened to "blow up the restaurant," according to arrest records.

-Police say Dantoni was asked to leave several times and was already banned from the property.
+EBRSO say Dantoni was asked to leave several times and was already banned from the property.

 Once arrested, Dantoni shouted an expletive at the officer and denied threatening the restaurant, instead saying he told the Twin Peaks' manager "I would cut his heart out if he touched me."